tingiskhan/pyfilter/README.md

 fun exercise in coding.

 Note that I am not affiliated with or the author of any of the algorithms contained in the package.
-As such, there might be errors in the implementation - you are therefore using the package at your own risk.
+As such, there might be errors in the implementation.

 ## Installing the package
 Install the package by typing the following in a `git shell` or similar